calculix/CalculiX-Examples/NonLinear/Creep/README.md

     > cgx -b pre.fbd

 The model consists of a bar of cross section 1 x 1 mm and 8 mm length (longitudinal direction Z).
 It is fixed at z = 0 in z-direction while allowing for deformation in x and y directions.
-The load is applied via surface `Sload` coupled to reference node 1000.
+The load is applied via surface `Szl` coupled to reference node 1.

 The material parameters are taken from literature and represent magnesium alloy AZ91 at 200°C.